Guillermo del Toro: Views

-Religion
+In 2009, del Toro signed a petition in support of director Roman Polanski after Polanski was detained while traveling to a film festival in relation to his 1977 charges of drugging and raping a 13-year-old girl.
+The petition argued the arrest would undermine the tradition of film festivals as a place for works to be shown "freely and safely", and that arresting filmmakers traveling to neutral countries could open the door "for actions of which no-one can know the effects."

-Del Toro was raised Catholic.
-In a 2009 interview with Charlie Rose, he described his upbringing as excessively "morbid", saying, "I mercifully lapsed as a Catholic... but as Buñuel used to say, 'I'm an atheist, thank God.'"
-He insists that he is spiritually "not with Buñuel" and that he is "once a Catholic, always a Catholic, in a way."
+Raised Catholic, del Toro told Charlie Rose in a 2009 interview that his upbringing was excessively "morbid" and said, "I mercifully lapsed as a Catholic... but as Buñuel used to say, 'I'm an atheist, thank God.'"
+He insists that he is spiritually "not with Buñuel" and that he is "once a Catholic, always a Catholic, in a way".
 He concluded, "I believe in Man.
 I believe in mankind, as the worst and the best that has happened to this world."
-He has also responded to the observation that he views his art as his religion by saying, "It is.
+He has also responded to the claim that he views his art as his religion: "It is.
 To me, art and storytelling serve primal, spiritual functions in my daily life.
 Whether I'm telling a bedtime story to my kids or trying to mount a movie or write a short story or a novel, I take it very seriously."
 Nevertheless, he became a "raging atheist" after seeing a pile of human fetuses while volunteering at a Mexican hospital.
-He has claimed to be horrified by the way the Catholic Church complied with Francoist Spain, down to having a character in his film quote what actual priests would say to Republican faction members in concentration camps.
-Upon discovering the religious beliefs of C.S.
-Lewis, del Toro has stated that he can no longer relate to Lewis and his work, despite having done so beforehand.
-He describes Lewis as "too Catholic" for him, despite the fact that Lewis was never a Catholic.
+He also said that he was horrified by the way the Catholic Church complied with Francoist Spain, and even had a character in one of his films quote what actual priests would say to Republican faction members in concentration camps.
+Upon discovering the religious beliefs of English writer C. S. Lewis, del Toro stated that he could no longer relate to Lewis and his work, despite having done so beforehand.
+He described Lewis as "too Catholic" for him, despite the fact that Lewis was never a Catholic.